-To execute one or multiple test cases on more than one base platform, there exists a dedicated tool at tool/autopilot.
-Its primary purpose is the nightly execution of test cases.
-The tool takes a list of platforms and of run scripts as arguments and executes each run script on each platform.
-The build directory for each platform is created at /tmp/autopilot.<username>/<platform> and the output of each run script is written to a file called <platform>.<run-script>.log.
+The build directory for each architecture is created at /tmp/autopilot.<username>/<architecture> and the output of each run script is written to a file called <architecture>.<board>.<kernel>.<run-script>.log.
 On stderr, autopilot prints the statistics about whether or not each run script executed successfully on each platform.
-If at least one run script failed, autopilot returns a non-zero exit code, which makes it straight forward to include autopilot into an automated build-and-test environment.
+If at least one run script failed, autopilot re-turns a non-zero exit code, which makes it straight forward to include autopilot into an automated build-and-test environment.